Michael Hartmann (soccer)

-Michael Hartmann (born June 13, 1994) is an American soccer player who plays as a goalkeeper for Oskarshamns AIK in the Ettan Södra.
+Michael Hartmann (born June 13, 1994) is an American professional soccer player who plays as a goalkeeper for Östers.

 Raised in Medford, New Jersey, Hartmann played prep soccer at Shawnee High School.

 Career

 College

 Hartmann played four years of college soccer at Division II school, Caldwell University between 2012 and 2015.
 During his senior year, Hartmann was also part of the Ocean City Nor'easters side who competed in the USL PDL.

 Professional

 Hartmann had trials in Norway before joining 3. divisjon team Kolstad FK, but couldn't play with the team due to work permit issues.
 He later has trials with Swedish fourth-tier side Linköping City, who he signed with and played with for three seasons, achieving promotion to the third-tier in 2018.

 In January 2020, Hartmann joined Finnish top division side FC Haka.
 He registered ten league appearances and eight in the cup before leaving the club.

 In 2021, Hartmann returned to Sweden, signing with third-tier club, Oskarshamns AIK.

+In January 2026, Hartmann joined Superettan side Östers on a two-year deal.